Kequc/json-artisan/README.md

 ### $.Number.Max $.Number.Min

-Sets the number to the highers or lowest number (default: 0).
+Sets the number to the highest or lowest number (default: 0).

 ```javascript
 artisan({